zyprexh/Arweave-Academy/README.md

 **Module 2: Basic development on Arweave**

 1. Access Data on Arweave | [Learn](https://academy.developerdao.com/tracks/arweave-101/2)
+    - How to Access Files on Arweave?
+    - How to Access Directories on Arweave?
+    - How to Find Files on Arweave With GraphQL?
+    - How to Find Files on Arweave With Subdomains?

 2. Building a static website on Arweave | [Learn](https://academy.developerdao.com/tracks/arweave-101/4)
+    - Creating Your Website
+    - Deploying Your Website to Arweave
+    - Creating a Human-Friendly Name For Your Website

 3. Build a Dapp on Arweave | [Learn](https://academy.developerdao.com/tracks/arweave-101/5)
+    - Creating the DApp
+    - Deploying the DApp
+    - Creating a Human-Friendly Name for the DApp

 | Task | Topic | Status |
 |-------|-------|-------|